aclark4life/django-mongodb-cli/README.md

 and third party libraries.

 > [!NOTE]
-> MongoDB's Django fork is for testing only and is not a requirement for using
+> MongoDB's Django fork is for testing django-mongodb-backend only and is not
-> django-mongodb-backend.
+> a requirement for using django-mongodb-backend.

 ## Installation